microsoft/datashaper/javascript/react/docs/react.api.md

 // @public (undocumented)
 export const BinDescription: React.FC<StepDescriptionProps>;

+// Warning: (ae-missing-release-tag) "BooleanLogic" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const BooleanLogic: React.FC<StepComponentProps>;

+// Warning: (ae-missing-release-tag) "BooleanLogicDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const BooleanLogicDescription: React.FC<StepDescriptionProps>;

 // Warning: (ae-missing-release-tag) "CenteredColumn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)